 Key Stage One

-Our youngest Key Stage One children continue with the good practice of the early years with opportunities for guided play both in the classroom and in our shared FS/Y1 outside area.
-By Year 2, children move to a more traditional school day, with daily maths and English lessons alongside theme based learning which is both exciting and challenging.
+By Year 1, children move to a more traditional school day, with daily maths and English lessons alongside theme based learning which is both exciting and challenging.

 We place a great deal of importance on early reading and embrace synthetic phonics as a key tool for helping children to make sense of the sounds and letters which make up our spoken and written language.

 The children will bring home a book to share each evening.
 Year 2 children will bring home spellings to learn.
 All children will be set maths homework on my maths from time to time.
 They may also bring home other topic based activities that might require your help.
 Please support your child with these activities as they can be very helpful in encouraging your child to develop independent learning skills.
 In particular, supporting with reading on a daily basis has a very positive effect on overall learning.

 Correct formation of letters is taught, progressing to joined up writing when appropriate.
 See below for the letter formations that we teach at Balliol.